 No, paper filters are not required when using a percolator.
 The coffee grounds are held in a metal basket with holes in the bottom, which is why a coarse grind is essential.
 As with French press coffee, this allows more coffee oils to enter the final cup.

 Does percolated coffee have more caffeine?

 The short answer is that it certainly can.
 One advantage (ha!) of percolating coffee is that you can control the brew strength and caffeine content by how long you percolate it.
-Other factors that influence the caffeine content of your final brew include the type and roast level of the beans, as well as the quantity of coffee grounds.
+Other factors that influence the caffeine content of your final brew include the type and roast level of the beans and the number of coffee grounds.